Ga naar Nederlandstalige versie

 FRENCH VILLAGE

 Sun World Ba Na Hills isn’t an amusement park as we know it.
 It should rather be described as some kind of Instagram park.
 The entire resort is filled with photogenic locations.
 One of those locations is the French Village in Gothic style.
 It’s a bit fake and it lacks real rides, but local tourists seem to enjoy this simulated version of France a lot.
 The park also features a hill with Asian temples and these look considerably more authentic to me.
-But then again: you shouldn’t look for roller coasters or merry-go-rounds here.
+But then again: you shouldn’t look for roller coasters, dark rides or merry-go-rounds here.

 ROLLER COASTERS